alexch/codelikethis/public/lessons/javascript/the_command_line.md

 # Lab: Home Decor

-1. Using your desktop, navigate to your home directory and open it in a desktop window.
+1. Using your GUI desktop, navigate to your home directory and open it in a desktop window.
 <br>(Your desktop is called "Finder" in MacOS, or "Explorer" in Windows)
 2. Using your terminal, list your home directory's contents.
 3. Look carefully at them both.
 What's the same?
 What's different?